 We’ve selected games that, for the most part, omit the “survival” elements that have become so closely linked with crafting in modern titles.
-The games below allow you to simply build, no need to hunt for materials or level up your character, no need to fight off other players just to keep your stuff from being blown up.
+The games below allow you to simply build—no need to hunt for materials or level up your character, and no need to fight off other players just to keep your stuff from being blown up.
 Enjoy.

 Terra Tech includes base-building, resource gathering, and an open world, which makes it a lot like Minecraft.
 But unlike Minecraft, you don’t have to go around the world using meaty legs or tamed horses.
 Nope, the whole idea is to use all the stuff in the open procedurally-generated sandbox to build kick-ass vehicles, either rolling around or flying through the air.

 The game’s block-based building engine is amazingly versatile, allowing for everything from simple buggy-style cars to fighter jets massive walking mechs.
 It has a standard single-player mode with open world aspects, but if that doesn’t tickle your fancy, there are multiplayer competitive and creative modes, too, along with a more structured gauntlet for challenging your engineering skills.